mehmetcolgecen/DevOps/hands-on/Docker/docker-03-handling-volumes/README.md

 sudo ls -al  /var/lib/docker/volumes/cw-vol/_data && sudo cat /var/lib/docker/volumes/cw-vol/_data/i-will-persist.txt
 ```

-## Part 4 - Using Same Volume with Different Containers
+## Part 4 - Using the Same Volume with Different Containers

 - Run a `alpine` container with interactive shell open, name the container as `clarus2nd`, attach the volume `cw-vol` to `/cw2nd` mount point in the container, and add command to run alpine shell.